KMKfw/kmk_firmware/docs/en/Getting_Started.md

 > To infinity and beyond!
 1. [Install CircuitPython version 7.0 or higher on your board](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython).
 With most boards, it should be as easy as drag and dropping the firmware on the drive
 2. Get a [copy of KMK](https://github.com/KMKfw/kmk_firmware/archive/refs/heads/master.zip) from the master branch
-3. Unzip it and copy the KMK folder and the boot.py file at the root of the USB drive corresponding to your board (often appearing as CIRCUITPY)
+3. Unzip it and copy the KMK folder and the boot.py file at the root of the USB drive corresponding to your board (often appearing as CIRCUITPY), for boards with limited flash see notes on [list of officially supported microcontrollers](Officially_Supported_Microcontrollers.md)
 4. Create a new *code.py* or *main.py* file in the same root directory (same level as boot.py) with the example content hereunder:

 ***IMPORTANT:*** adapt the GP0 / GP1 pins to your specific board !